Austrian Doctoral Research Fellowship

 spectator and participant).
 Come discover the metropolitan area

 The University of Minnesota is one of America's top research universities, offering numerous resources for young scholars:

-- OUTSTANDING ACADMIC DEPARTMENTS including history, political science, economics, sociology, geography and geographic information systems, German studies, philosophy, art history, American studies, psychology, and many more
+- Outstanding academic departments including history, political science, economics, sociology, geography and geographic information systems, German studies, philosophy, art history, American studies, psychology, and many more

-- ACADEMIC WRITING CENTER: a resource to help foreign students improve their English-language academic writing and presentation skills
+- Academic Center for Writing: a resource to help foreign students improve their English-language academic writing and presentation skills

 A Fellow's duties are excellent preparation for an academic career:

 - Publications: assist in preparation of the Austrian History Yearbook, the Austrian Studies Newsmagazine, and our book series, all of which have a global reach

 - Administration: assist in the planning of scholarly conferences, graduate student workshops, and our lecture series